opengovfoundation/bootstrap-sass-rem-boilerplate/README.md

 # bootstrap-sass-rem-boilerplate
 Boilerplate setup of SASS Bootstrap + Compass using `rem` as the base unit instead of `px`.
 This also has sensible defaults added to give a strong vertical rhythm to your typography, to go nicely with Bootstrap's grid.
 This can be adapted for use with `em` instead of `rem`.

+Rather than editing the original Bootstrap files, we've overridden or replaced them entirely, so updating Bootstrap *should* be easy.

 ## Included libraries

 In addition to the basic boilerplate, we've added a few optional things you should feel free to remove: